We face many challenges throughout our lives some planned and others a surprise,

 These shifts can be seen in moodiness, energy drain, overreacting, inability to think clearly or process normally, lack of concentration, memory loss, sleeplessness, pain shifts, inability to cope with daily challenges and changes in how much we eat etc.

 All of these changes both seen and internal are normal responses to a life-changing event.
-Do you have to suffer and put up or simply endure the suffering and pain for the rest of y9our life and simply suck it up and try to move on?
+Do you have to suffer and put up or simply endure the suffering and pain for the rest of your life and simply suck it up and try to move on?
 NO NO NO!!!

 The stress from physical and emotional pain and fatigue can cause anxiety, confusion and social isolation.
 Chronic deep muscle pain or fear can decrease activity and lead to depression.
 Possibly anxiety, fear and depression often block even the desire to overcome the stress.

-Besides the physical and emotional challenges to recovering your energy and happiness, it can greatly interfere with the way you manage your activities at home or at work.
+Besides the physical and emotional challenges to recovering your energy and happiness, it can greatly interfere with

 So take the first baby steps to free yourself by contacting Mary Wolken Ph.D. today.